MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/developer-guide-for-creating-service-metadata.md

     ![this is the confirm step of the wizard](images/mbae-sxs81-confirm.png)

-### Step 3- Insert the store manifest file into the Windows Store device app
+### 3-Insert the store manifest file into the Windows Store device app

 A store manifest file must be included with a Windows Store device app.
 Use the following steps to download the store manifest file from your service metadata package and insert it into the mobile broadband app project.